awantoch/beemflow/README.md

 - Steps are executed in dependency order.
 - Steps with no dependencies and `parallel: true` can run concurrently.
 - Steps with dependencies wait for their dependencies to finish.

+---

+## 🛠️ Roadmap, Stubs, and Extensibility

+BeemFlow is designed for extensibility and practical iteration.
+Some features are intentionally stubbed or in-memory only, with clear extension points:

+- **Adapters:** Easy to add new tool adapters.
+See `internal/adapter/`.
+- **Templating:** Custom helpers can be registered; see `Templater` in `internal/templater/templater.go`.
+Consider [sprig](https://github.com/Masterminds/sprig) for more helpers in the future.
+- **MCP Client:** HTTP transport is supported; stdio is a placeholder for future work.
+- **Storage, Blob, EventBus:** In-memory is the default.
+Pluggable for Postgres, S3, Redis, etc. (see `internal/storage/`, `internal/blob/`, `internal/event/`).
+- **CronScheduler:** Stubbed for now; see `internal/engine/engine.go` for extension points.
+- **CLI & HTTP API:** Some commands and endpoints (e.g., `flow serve`, `/graph`, `/validate`, `/test`) are stubs, planned for future releases.
+- **Tests:** Some commented-out tests are placeholders for future coverage.

+Want to contribute or extend?
+Check the code comments for TODOs and extension points, or open an issue/PR!

+---